How Much Internet Data Do You Need?

 But unlimited data does come in handy if you spend a lot of time doing online activities that use up lots of data, like streaming video and downloading large files.

-Unlimited data is also useful for netizens who share Wi-Fi with a lot of roommates or family members.
-Think of data like food—the more people you have on your Wi-Fi, the more data you consume overall.
-So you need a larger stockpile of data in your digital pantry to get through each month.
+Unlimited data is also useful if you share Wi-Fi with a lot of roommates or family members.
+If you go back to the water analogy—the more people you have on your Wi-Fi, the more data you consume overall.
+So you need a larger water tank to get through each month.

 Looking for an internet plan with lots of data?
 Search your zip code below to see what’s available in your area.